 It's important for Florida business owners to not only focus on their consumers, but their employees as well.
 The people who keep your operation going need to remain excited about the company's mission to provide excellent service and products to your customers.
-Empowering your team is the best way to create a lucreative cycle of commerce, while building a positive atmoshpere.
+Empowering your team is the best way to create a lucrative cycle of commerce, while building a positive atmosphere.
 Try encouraging the following methods among your team.

 1. Explore Ideas Collectively

 Ditch the cubicle every once in a while to share ideas.

 If you stifle your employees' creativity, you'll wind up with an office occupied exclusively by mindless drones.
 To empower employees, invite them to share their thoughts and ideas in an open forum.
 Encourage conversations and suggestions so employees understand that their perspectives matter.

 Writing for Inc magazine, entrepreneur Kevin Daum recommends creating an infrastructure for idea-sharing.
 For instance, you might reserve an hour every Friday morning for a round table discussion with your team.
 Make it clear that all members can freely voice their ideas during that session.

 Overworking an employee can make him or her feel undervalued and disrespected.

 In his Forbes article on transformational leadership, startup expert Drew Hendricks stresses the importance of pushing employees to reach new goals and gain more skills.
 However, he also cautions that it's possible to push employees too far.

 If you understand your employees' comfort zones, you can respect them.
 Don't pile more work on their desks than they can reasonably manage and avoid asking them to confront tasks for which they're not ready.